great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_custom_expectations_for_pandas.rst

             "exception_info": null
         }

-    As mentioned previously, that the ``column_map_expectation`` decorator extends the arguments to include other arguments, like ``mostly``.
+    As mentioned previously, the ``column_map_expectation`` decorator extends the arguments to include other arguments, like ``mostly``.
 Please see the module documentation for full details.

     .. code-block:: python